 It’s okay to live that way for a brief period of time a few times in your life.

 It’s not okay to live that way all the time, year after year.
 Your body, your mind, and your spirit are not designed to handle survival mode forever.

-For homeschooling moms, it can be easy to default into survival mode far too often.
-Even mini-survival mode due to the different phases of the homeschool year can take a real toll on a homeschool mom.
+For moms who homeschool, it can be easy to default into survival mode far too often.
+Even mini-survival mode due to the different phases of the homeschool year can take a real toll on a homeschooling mom.

 Develop a Homeschool Mom Care Plan

 I’ve written before about making your homeschool mom-friendly which I believe is vitally important.
 If you’ve never read it, please do.
 Today I want to encourage you to take it a step further and proactively plan for how you are going to care for yourself in the coming school year.